-Avoid scheduling meetings the week before Easter due to the Christian tradition of Holy Week largely being observed in the Philippines.
-Also, around the Christmas season, a lot of parties, reunions, or family vacations have been planned out.
+Avoid scheduling meetings the week before Easter due to the Christian tradition of Holy Week largely being observed in the Philippines, as well as around the Christmas season when a lot of parties, reunions, or family vacations have been planned out.
 Best to check with your colleague on their availability during these seasons.

 Punctuality is expected.
 Despite what you hear about Filipino time, for the most part, your Filipino colleagues will be punctual as well.

 - Filipinos thrive on interpersonal relationships, so it is advisable to be introduced by a third party.

 - Whether in social or business gatherings, Filipinos will ensure you are not left alone to decide.